karthikv1392/cs3301_osn/course_project.md

 ### Example 8: Stream File

-Same as READ, but the client receives the file content word-by-word (from the name server) with a delay of 0.1 seconds between each word.
+Same as READ, but the client receives the file content word-by-word (from the storage server) with a delay of 0.1 seconds between each word.

 ---